Learning Optimal Fair Classification Trees: Trade-offs Between Interpretability, Fairness, and Accuracy: Formulation

 \subsection{MIO Formulation}

 With the flow graph at hand, we present the MIO formulation for learning optimal classification trees.
+Without loss of generality, we assume that features are binary, i.e., $x^i \in \{0,1\}^F$ -- this assumption can easily be relaxed to cater for integer or categorical features, see Remark~1 in~\cite{aghaei2021strong}.
 We encode the branching structure of the tree with variables $b_{nf} \in \{0, 1\}$, for all $n \in \sets{B}, f \in \sets{F}$, which indicate if feature~$f$ is selected for branching at node $n$.
 We also encode the prediction scheme of the tree using variables $w_{nk} \in \{0, 1\}$, for all $n \in \sets{B} \cup \sets{T}, k \in \sets{K}$, which equal 1 if and only if (iff) node $n$ assigns class $k$ to all datapoints that land on that node.
-Accordingly, we let $p_n \in \{0, 1\}$ indicate if node~$n$ is a prediction node, in which case it must assign a class to all datapoints that land on that node and no further branching is allowed.
-We also define ``flow variables'' $z$ to capture the flow of datapoints, where $z^i_{a(n), n} \in \{0, 1\}$ equals 1 iff datapoint $i$ flows from the direct ancestor of node n,~$a(n)$, to~$n$.
+We let $p_n \in \{0, 1\}$ indicate if node~$n$ is a prediction node, in which case it must assign a class to all datapoints that land on that node and no further branching is allowed.
+We also define ``flow variables''~$z$ to capture the flow of datapoints, where $z^i_{a(n), n} \in \{0, 1\}$ equals 1 iff datapoint $i$ flows from the direct ancestor of node $n$,~$a(n)$, to~$n$.

 The formulation is as follows: